forrest79/phpgsql/docs/fluent.md

 ## Extending

-You can extend generating SQL queries with your own logic (for example you can replace some placeholder with a value from your application service).
+You can extend generating SQL queries with your own logic (for example, you can replace some placeholder with a value from your application service).
 Extends `QueryBuilder` and overwrites method `prepareSqlQuery(...)` that get generated string SQL and all params, so you can update this string or parameters before the `Db\Sql\Query` is returned.

 To use your new `QueryBuilder` automatically from the `Connection`, use `Connection::setQueryBuilder()` method or overwrite the `Connection::getQueryBuilder()` method.